bwk103/Ben-Kielty-s-CV/README.md

 * The backend of the application uses Node.js and an Express framework and writes to a MongoDB database.
 * The frontend is a single-page web application developed using Angular 4.0 and Bootstrap.

+**[Look Away Now](https://github.com/bwk103/look-away-now)** is an extension for Google Chrome which hides final scores on NFL.com and allows users to watch highlights without knowing the results.

 ### Ruby

 As part of the Makers course, I completed several projects using Ruby, Sinatra and Rails as well as a number of Gems.